Frequently Asked Questions

 Waive Out

-Students enrolled at the University of South Carolina that wish to waive the Student Health Insurance Plan (SHIP) must submit alternate coverage information through the AcademicHealth Plans Waiver System.
 In order to be approved for a waiver, your alternate health coverage must meet the requirements listed below and be submitted with proof documentation prior to the deadline.

 Please review the requirements below prior to submitting your waiver request.